LukasHasf/SpatiallyVaryingDeconvolution.jl/README.md

     ├── 002.png
     └── 003.png
 ```
-The PSFs should be provided in a single `mat` file as an 3D/4D array with the 2/3 first dimension being the spatial dimensions. (`h5` support again is WIP)
+The PSFs should be provided in a single Matlab/HDF5 file as an 3D/4D array with the 2/3 first dimension being the spatial dimensions.

 The paths to the ground truth data directory, the training data directory and the PSFs should be set in your `options.yaml` in the fields `x_path`, `y_path` and `psfs_path`, respectively.
 Note that if you use relative paths, they will be relative to your current working directory and not the directory where the `options.yaml` file is located.